Hirokazu Tanaka

 Hirokazu "Hip" Tanaka (田中 宏和, Tanaka Hirokazu), also known as Chip Tanaka, is a Japanese musician, composer, sound designer, and executive who pioneered chiptune music.
 He is best known as one of Nintendo's in-house composers during the 8- and 16-bit era of video games.
 Tanaka also had a role in designing and programming the Famicom and Game Boy audio hardware, along with the NES Zapper, Game Boy Camera, and Game Boy Printer.

 Tanaka's soundtrack credits include Metroid (1986), Kid Icarus (1986), Super Mario Land (1989), Tetris (1989), Mother (1989), Dr. Mario (1990), and EarthBound (1994).
-As the president of Creatures, he continues to be involved with Nintendo, more specifically the Pokémon franchise.
+He was the president and executive director of Creatures Inc. from 2001 to 2023, before resigning and taking on the role of Creative Fellow in the company.

 Biography

 Early life

 Born to a schoolteacher mother who had Tanaka undergo piano lessons, Tanaka recounted that he first began paying serious attention to music while in elementary school, and attempted to form a band during that time.
 His first band was formed when he was in middle school, a Beatles and Elton John cover group, which sometimes performed concerts at his school.
 He has held a longstanding obsession with reggae music.
 In his teens, he was also in a reggae band, which was known variously by the names the Shampoos or Roots Rockers.
 For the music event "Reggae Sunsplash" held in Osaka, the Shampoos were an opening act for Sly and Robbie on more than one occasion.
 Tanaka did meet the duo during those times.
 On The Shampoos, Tanaka described it as an obscure local band which did gigs in Tokyo about once or twice a year, and that it was "never a formal thing".